KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/OqaUlWz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

 Jane will open the first ticket which says entire mobile banking is down.
 We are supposing that here jane will work as both the helpdesk technician and the que manager.
 Start the process by setting the SLA.
-Because this is  the business impacting problem so set the SLA to SEV-A.
+Since this problem involves a business, set the SLA to SEV-A.

 </p>
 <br />